 Children (3-12 years): efficacy claims are limited to cleaning, makeup removing, moisturizing, beautifying and embellishing, perfuming, hair care, sunscreen, repairing, soothing and body refreshing.

-The draft Measures, which is currently under review by State Administration for Market Regulation (SAMR), details the administrative provisions of children toothpaste.
-Subject to it, the allowable efficacies for children toothpaste shall be only limited to basic cleaning and caries prevention.
+In terms of toothpaste, subject to the draft Instructions, the allowable efficacies for children toothpaste shall be only limited to basic cleaning and caries prevention.

 1.3 Prohibited Efficacy Claims